Remembering Aaliyah, My Mentor Through Life

 Queer people of colour especially are drawn to Aaliyah’s carefree charisma, that mesmerizing aura she’d exude that grabbed the eyes of the entire world.
 We look to go against the grain like she did through years of timeless, non-binary aesthetics; foster community through collaboration, as she did with Timb and Missy and later forming lasting bonds with many notable songwriters and musicians alike.
 In my early beginnings as a DJ, attending events thrown by Yes, Yes, Y’all, a queer hip-hop DJ collective in Toronto, inspired me to create spaces where black music tied spirits and bodies together.
 I loved watching the remarkable DJ chemistry of crew members Nino Brown, Ila Byela, and Sammy Royale, three friends with a rich selection of tunes that kept people glowing in sweat as they were grinding to old school 90’s jams and dancehall riddims all night long.
 Everything about their approach to curating space had an energy so similar to the creative flows of Timb, Missy, and Aaliyah.
 It always felt seamless, like the perfect synergy between three people with one singular vision.

 New York, a city where Aaliyah spent her formative years, became a second home for me later in life.
 Even there, her pressure is felt through art and expression by queers who continue to be innovative and push boundaries.
-I’ve always admired collectives like House of Ladosha, Brooklyn rappers like Jay Boogie and Quay Dash, all of whom take subtle cues from Aaliyah and use those references to shift the paradigm of queerness through their music, art and events.
-In different ways, some more nuanced than others, I've met people through various social circles who've consulted Aaliyah throughout time.
-Her guidance has given us space to consistently evolve in ways that make our contributions vital to the future of kids who’ll need us to be for them what she’s been for us.
+Hood By Air has always felt like the fashion line Aaliyah and Missy would present on a runway in space, a dazzling hybrid of 90’s street style and otherworldly couture.
+I’ve admired black queer collectives like House of Ladosha, Brooklyn rappers like Jay Boogie and Quay Dash, all of whom take cues from Aaliyah and use those references to elevate queerness through their music, art, and curated events.
+In different ways, some more nuanced than others, all of the queers in my circles have consulted Aaliyah throughout time and her mentorship has given us the space to consistently evolve in ways that make our contributions vital to the future of kids who’ll need us to be for them what she’s been for us.

 It may be hard for some people to understand how someone who lived for an incredibly short amount of time could have been so impactful to the world.
 Aaliyah meant an immeasurable amount to me because everything she talked about and struggled with resonated with me and what I have gone through.
 Society and pop culture have been known to question the validity of a legacy, especially ones with people of colour.
 Selena had a short career, but her influence in the Latino communities has been felt for decades.
 The rawness of the Notorious B.I.G and Tupac gave rap the juice needed to transform the pathos of racial communities into evocative storytelling.
 Through these visceral tales of sex, money, violence and power, these two rappers weren’t similar, but both shared a complexed relationship to the darkness of the streets, which what left them with careers that lasted under a decade.